indentcorp/gitops-app-template/README.md

     - `GITHUB_PERSONAL_ACCESS_TOKEN`: Github personal access token.
 Select all of `repo` scope.
 Generate [here](https://github.com/settings/tokens)
 1. Edit the name of infrastructure repository.
 (Line 60)
 1. Edit the name of kustomize image name.
 (Line 84)
+1. If you want to utilize `prod` stage, duplicate from line 82~85.

 ## `src/`
 1. Source of your application should be here.